Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Introduction

-Using machine learning, particularly the Recurrent Neural Networks (RNNs), is a suitable choice for SN classification.
-The RNN have a long development history, which can be traced back to the early neural network models. \citet{hopfield1982} introduced one of the earliest recurrent network models, \citet{Rumelhart1986LearningRB} developed the backpropagation algorithm, and \citet{elman1990finding} proposed a simplified RNN architecture that popularized their use in sequential data modeling.
-These studies have demonstrated exceptional effectiveness in processing time series data, which makes them directly applicable to the SN light curve analysis.
-In particular, RNN based methods enable SN type prediction even during early observational phases \citep{Leoni22}.
-In this study, we focus on studying SN classification in the CSST-UDF photometric survey by employing the SuperNNova \citep[SNN,][]{SuperNNova}, and explore the improvement of the cosmological constraints.
-We assume a flat $w$CDM model as the fiducial cosmology with $\Omega_{\rm M} = 0.3$, $w = -1$, and $h=0.7$.
+{Machine learning, particularly RNNs, is highly suitable for SN classification because RNNs are naturally designed to handle sequential data with heterogeneous time sampling, which is a key characteristic of photometric light curves.} RNNs have a long development history, which can be traced back to the early neural network models. \citet{hopfield1982} introduced one of the earliest recurrent network models, \citet{Rumelhart1986LearningRB} developed the backpropagation algorithm, and \citet{elman1990finding} proposed a simplified RNN architecture that popularized their use in sequential data modeling. {The demonstrated performance of these architectures in processing time-series data makes them directly applicable to SN light-curve analysis.
+In particular, RNN-based methods enable SN type prediction even during early observational phases \citep{Leoni22}.
+In the cosmological constraint stage, we apply the Bayesian Estimation Applied to Multiple Species with Bias Correction (BBC) method proposed by \citet{KUNZ17BEAMS,KS17BBC}.
+This approach can effectively correct the biases introduced by selection effects and sample contamination.} In this study, we focus on studying SN classification in the CSST-UDF photometric survey by employing the SuperNNova \citep[SNN,][]{SuperNNova}, and explore the improvement of the cosmological constraints.

 The paper is organized as follows: in Section~\ref{sec:sn-sim}, we describe the simulation procedure of generating mock SN light curve data; in Section~\ref{sec:classification}, we present the classification model and corresponding results; in Section~\ref{sec:cosmology}, we discuss the cosmological constraint results obtained using a BBC-like framework; we give the conclusions in Section~\ref{sec:conclusion}.